gpuedge/docs/website/docs/1.concepts/1.basics/storage.md

 GPUX has its own storage system refered to as the `gpux://` protocol.

-As well each GPUX container mounts persistent storage you can use to save/share data between launches.
+GPUX mounts `/gpux_usr/` folder to persist storage between reruns on the same node.
+Also `/gpux_job/` is mounted to persist storage for the current job only.

-Each container you run on GPUX has access to the native storage protocol to make it easy to get data into and out of the container.
+Each container you run on GPUX has access to the native storage protocol via `/gpux_api` unix tcp domain socket to make it easy to get data into and out of the container.

 ## Capabilities {#storage-caps}

 - Store files or folders
-- Persistent storage between containers
+- Persistent storage between reruns
 - Node local only

 ---